Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * A message-based interface (i.e., PDUs are delimited by the network layer).
+* Reliable data transmission:
-* Fragmentation, flow control, etc. already handled.
+    + Fragmentation, flow control, etc. already handled.
-* Individual PDUs delivered reliably, that is, fragments of PDUs will be delivered in order, fragments will not be duplicated, and an error will be delivered if a fragment is lost.
+    + Individual PDUs delivered reliably, that is, fragments of PDUs will be delivered in order, fragments will not be duplicated, and an error will be delivered if a fragment is lost.
 * Different PDUs may be delivered out of order.
 * PDU sizes are not inherently limited by underlying MTUs.